Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide16.png' alt='' title='Slide: 16' border='1'  width='85%%'/>

-In the PARADISEC system, this is achieved by storing files on disk in a simple hierarchy - with metadata and other resources stored together in a directory - this scheme allows for hands-on management of data resources, independently of the software used to serve them.
+In the {{< glossary_link display="PARADISEC" id="paradisec" >}} system, this is achieved by storing files on disk in a simple hierarchy - with metadata and other resources stored together in a directory - this scheme allows for hands-on management of data resources, independently of the software used to serve them.

-This approach means that if the PARADISEC software-stack becomes un-maintainable for financial or technical reasons the important resources, the data, are stored safely on disk with their metadata and a new access portal could be constructed relatively easily.
+This approach means that if the {{< glossary_link display="PARADISEC" id="paradisec" >}} software-stack becomes un-maintainable for financial or technical reasons the important resources, the data, are stored safely on disk with their metadata and a new access portal could be constructed relatively easily.

 Despite the valuable features of this solution, it is not generalisable.
-The metadata.xml is custom to PARADISEC, as is the software stack.
+The metadata.xml is custom to {{< glossary_link display="PARADISEC" id="paradisec" >}}, as is the software stack.

-In 2019 PARADISEC and the eResearch team at UTS received small grants from the Australian National Data Service and began collaborating on an approach to managing archival repositories which built on this PARADISEC approach of storing metadata with data.
+In 2019 {{< glossary_link display="PARADISEC" id="paradisec" >}} and the eResearch team at UTS received small grants from the Australian National Data Service and began collaborating on an approach to managing archival repositories which built on this {{< glossary_link display="PARADISEC" id="paradisec" >}} approach of storing metadata with data.

 The UTS team presented on this at [eResearch Australasia 2019](https://ptsefton.com/2019/11/05/FAIR%20Repo%20-%20eResearch%20Presentation/index.html)